Caldarie/flutter_tflite_audio/README.md

   * bufferSize - Make sure this value is equal or below your recording length.
 Be aware that a higher value may not allow the recording enough time to capture your voice.
 A lower value will give more time, but it'll be more cpu intensive.
 Remember that the optimal value varies depending on the device.

+  * detectionThreshold - Will ignore any predictions where its probability does not exceed the detection threshold.
+Useful for situations where you pickup unwanted/unintentional sounds.
+Lower the value if your model's performance isn't doing too well.

 <br>

 ## Android Installation & Permissions